Role of the Mayor

 Councillors can be contacted by the public either directly or by mail at PO Box 219 Mullumbimby NSW 2482.

 For information relating to previous Councillors, please contact Councillor Support on 02 6626 7171 regarding the historical listing of those elected to serve in Local Government for Byron Shire Council.

-For information on becoming a Councillor, please see the Office of Local Government’s Thinking about becoming a Councillor? guide for candidates in NSW.
+For information on becoming a Councillor, please visit the Information for Councillors page on the Office of Local Government’s website.

 The General Manager is responsible for the efficient and effective operation of the Council's organisation and for ensuring the implementation, without undue delay, of decisions of the Council.

 - manage the council on a day-to-day basis and to direct staff

 - exercise such of the functions of the council as are delegated by the council to the General Manager

 - appoint staff in accordance with an organisational structure and resources approved by the Council